Updated: Jun 26

 If you are the interviewer, what kinds of questions might you ask?
 If you are the interviewee, what kinds of questions might you be asked?

 Whom did you admire when you were growing up?

 The above three questions were proposed by Mark Savickas, PhD, in his Career Construction Theory.
 Mark is one of the most well-respected career counseling educators in the world today.
-Why start with your early life experiences?
-Because those early experiences have the strongest influence on your entire life, including your career and personal life.
-For example, when I was under 8-years old, at an extended family party, my cousins and I were drawing pictures.
+Why start with the interviewee's early life experiences?
+Because those early experiences have the strongest influence on our entire life, including our career and personal life.
+For example, when I was under eight-years old, at an extended family party, my cousins and I were drawing pictures.
 My cousins laughed at my picture, which was abstract, while all their pictures were more concrete/realistic.
-But when we showed my picture to the adults, they loved my picture.
-The adults' positive reinforcement gave me confidence to accept that part of me throughout my life.
+But when we showed our pictures to the adults, they loved my picture.
+The adults' positive reinforcement gave me confidence to accept that creative part of me throughout my life.

-Building on Mark's Career Construction Theory, I propose three more questions to ask an interviewee, related to one's early life:
+Building on Mark's Career Construction Theory, I propose three more questions to ask interviewees, related to their early life:

 Where did you live?

 Depending upon the interviewee's age/stage/ background/ability, the rest of the interview will unroll naturally, and if time and energy allows, end up with such questions as the following:

 Where are you now?

 Where are you going?